bruc3mackenzi3/golang-http-server/README.md

 # League Backend Challenge

-# Solution
+## Solution
+`main.go` contains the HTTP server and of course main function.
+The HTTP Handlers are exposed publicly to allow for unit testing (more on that below).

+`matrix.go` contains the matrix API implementing the five matrix operations.
+It provides a clean, consistent interface used by the Server.
+It is unit tested in `matrix_test.go`.

+Additional CSV files have been provided to illustrate functionality and provide the ability to do more thorough functional testing manually.

 To keep things simple a flat directory structure is used here.
+By keeping all modules in the same package having to import is avoided.
 More substantial Go apps should use the standard workspace directory structure.

 ## Run Instructions
 Download and extract the app and cd into it.
 Run the app with:
 ```